vegaprotocol/specs/non-protocol-specs/0023b-snapshots-testing.md

 ### Creating Snapshots
 Dockerisedvega.sh can be used to start up a system to test the creation of snapshots.

 `vegatools snapshotdb -d<snapshot folder>` will display all the currently held snapshots in the goleveldb database.
 This tool can be used to verify that new snapshots are being created and that old ones are being deleted to stay within the versions limit.
+The tool can only access the database folder correctly when vega core is not running.
+This is because the vega core maintains a lock on the the database to prevent other processes from changing the data.

 ```
 vegatools snapshotdb -d=<snapshot folder>